WillOram/cyber-remediation/README.md

 - Focus on quick-win improvements and identifying pragmatic actions
 - Plan and implement any improvements that will not tip-off the attacker
 - Plan to implement all other hardening activities during the eradication event
+- Focus on developing the minimum list of actions required to achieve objectives

 ### Plan "eradication event"
 - Prepare for an ‘eradication event’ to remove the attacker from the environment